jasongfleischer/defunct-website-argo-navis/_posts/2020-04-28-Asymptomatic-COVID-infections-good-or-bad.md

 In reading up on epidemiology of SARS-CoV-2, I thought it's probably a great idea to start with models of SARS Original&trade; (ain't nothing like the real thing, baby!)
 I quickly found [this 2008 paper from Hsu and Hsieh](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.442.4906&rep=rep1&type=pdf).
 In it they extend a normal SEIR compartmental model to include asymptomatic individuals.

 Some may ask, what's a compartmental model?
 It's just a lumped population model using differential equations.
-Everyone who is *S*usceptible to the virus goes in one pot, everyone *E* xposed goes in another pot, the *I*nfected go into another, and a final pot for those who have been *R*emoved either by recovering or death.
+Everyone who is **S**usceptible to the virus goes in one pot, everyone **E**xposed goes in another pot, the **I**nfected go into another, and a final pot for those who have been **R**emoved either by recovering or death.
 The diff eqs model how quickly people move between the pots.
 The rate of infection is controlled by several parameters, but dictated by how many people are in the *I* pot.
 More infected people means more new exposed.
 [Here's a quick explainer with math and plots](https://www.idmod.org/docs/hiv/model-seir.html) (from which i'm stealing the diagram below)

 ![SEIR model diagram](https://www.idmod.org/docs/hiv/_images/SEIR-SEIRS.png)

 As with all models, this kind makes assumptions and has limitations.
-It doens't model the spatial spread of disease (a person is just as likely to get infected by someone many miles away,  as they are by a next door neighbor).
-These models also need extension to deal with modeling different subpopulations, like old vs. young.
+For example, SEIR models need extension to capture the spatial spread of disease (a person is just as likely to get infected by someone far away,  as they are by a neighbor), or to deal with young vs. old as different subpopulations.

 H+H add a new compartment to the model, filled with people who remain asymptomatic until they remove/recover.
 The critical result they have is this: